Bringing Structure—and Life—to Cherished Bedtime Stories

 Building the Interior

-For the interior, I started fresh.
-The illustrations were fun but visually dense, so color printing in the interior was necessary.
-However, a full-bleed layout as originally proposed didn’t suit the emotional pace or the audience, so I cropped and framed each image, anchoring them to create a consistent visual rhythm.
+For the book’s interior, I started fresh.
+The illustrations were fun, but visually dense, so color printing was necessary for the interior.
+However, a full-bleed layout, as initially proposed, didn’t suit the emotional pace or the audience.
+So, I cropped and framed each image, anchoring them to create a consistent visual rhythm.
 I selected soft, readable typefaces that further reinforced the story’s gentle tone.

 Structurally, I built the layout so each full-page chapter image appeared on the left, facing the chapter opening on the right.
 When layout constraints made this impossible, I guided Paul through minor content adjustments to preserve the pacing.
 One of the most deliberate choices was to break that rhythm at the end, leaving the final left-hand page blank as the chapter opens, where Ralph crosses the Rainbow Bridge, inviting reflection and an emotional pause.